LenaChestnut/to-do/README.md

     node.remove();
 }
 ```
+After discussion on Discord, I've been assured that using innerHTML set to an empty string is fine in this case and not a cause for security concerns.

 ### Slide-out menu animation
 I wanted to make the menu slide out when hidden.
 However, CSS rule for slide-in animation didn't allow for using another CSS rule to achieve this effect.
 Instead, I used `animate()` in JS.
 The first parameter lists keyframes, the second sets duration of the animation.
 I used `setTimeout()` so that the menu wouldn't disappear before the animation was completed.
 ```javascript